yopdog/test22/Liberland-constitution.md

   * **§V.7(10)** to be the Commander-in-Chief of the Armed forces of Liberland;
   * **§V.7(11)** to grant citizenship of the Free Republic of Liberland in accordance with this Constitution and any laws passed in accordance therewith.

+## Chapter 4: The High Court

+## Chapter 5: The Judiciary

+## Chapter 6: Sacurity and The Armed Forces